springload/awesome-wagtail/README.md

 - [Wagtail Tailwind & Stimulus blog](https://github.com/AccordBox/wagtail-tailwind-blog) - A Wagtail blog based on Tailwind CSS, Stimulus, it supports Markdown, Latex and user comments.
 - [Wagtail for Platform.sh](https://github.com/platformsh-templates/wagtail) - Wagtail template for Platform.sh.
 - [cookiecutter-wagtail-vix](https://github.com/engineervix/cookiecutter-wagtail-vix) - A matteries-included, reusable project skeleton to serve as a starting point for a Wagtail project.
+- [Wagtail Quickstart with docker](https://github.com/saevarom/wagtail-start-docker) - A template repository to get started quickly with the latest Wagtail in docker.

 ## Resources